The following Working Groups are presently conducting work in the Committee and its Subcommittees:

 In June 2019, the Guidelines for the Long-term Sustainability of Outer Space Activities, which had been negotiated by the Working Group, were adopted by the Committee on the Peaceful Uses of Outer Space ( A/74/20, para.
 163 and Annex II).
 At the same session, the Committee also decided to establish a new working group under the long-term sustainability agenda item of the Scientific and Technical Subcommittee ( A/74/20, para.
 165).

-At its fifty-eighth session of the Subcommittee, in April 2021, the Subcommittee elected Umamaheswaran R. (India) as Chair of the Working Group on the Long-term Sustainability of Outer Space Activities and convened the Working Group ( A/AC.105/1240, para.
-195).
 At the fifty-ninth session of the Scientific and Technical Subcommittee, in February 2022, the Working Group agreed on and adopted its terms of reference, methods of work and workplan ( A/AC.105/1258, annex II, para.
 7 and appendix) and the actions were endorsed by the Subcommittee ( A/AC.105/1258, para.
 209).

-A dedicated webpage is available for working group members.
+A dedicated webpage is available for Working Group members.

 At the fifty-ninth session of the Committee, in 2016, the Working Group was identified as the mechanism under thematic priority 2, "Legal regime of outer space and global governance: current and future perspectives", ( A/71/20, para.
-296), which was endorsed by the Committee in preparation for UNISPACE+50.
+296 ), which was endorsed by the Committee in preparation for UNISPACE+50.

 This Working Group considers various matters relating to the definition and delimitation of outer space.
 It considers, among other things, information on national legislation and practice relating to the definition and delimitation of outer space, and reviews responses of States and international organizations to questionnaires on issues relating to the definition and delimitation of outer space, as well as on issues relating to suborbital flights for scientific missions and/or for human spaceflight.
 For documents of the Working Group, please click here.